Get

 How Are Service Animals Defined?

-According to the Americans with Disabilities Act (ADA), a service animal must be trained to provide an individual with a disability with assistance linked to the disability.
+According to the Americans with Disabilities Act (ADA), a service animal is a dog that has been trained to provide an individual with a disability with assistance linked to the person’s disability.
 Common examples of service animals include guide dogs for individuals who have trouble seeing and dogs trained to help those who suffer from seizures.

 tabby cat with vest harness